What is Eat To Live or Nutritarian?

 What can you eat on Eat to Live?

 - Steamed or cooked green vegetables, eggplant, mushrooms, peppers, onions, tomatoes, carrots, cauliflower, and more

-Beans and other legumes.
+Beans and other legumes, bean sprouts, and tofu.
 (1 cup daily)

 - At least four fresh fruits per day, but no juice.
 You can have frozen fruit, but not canned.
 You can use dried fruit sparingly, as a sweet accent.

 1 cup per day of cooked starchy vegetables or whole grains

 2 ounces per day of avocado (1/5 of a medium avocado is 1 ounce)

 Raw nuts and seeds (1 ounce max per day)